 When you use Google products, you’re trusting us with your information.
 Google is committed to keeping your data private and safe.

-Device performance and reliability
+Device performance and reliability information

 - Wi-Fi stability.
 This tells us about the stability and quality of your device’s Wi-Fi network connection.